tombensve/MarkdownDoc/Editor/docs/MarkdownDoc-Editor.md

 Can make formatting characters to be made very tiny while editing, by enabling a settings option.
 Try it to see the effect!

+### Undo / Redo (as of 1.4)

+Attaches an UndoManager to the document model.
+Ctrl-Z does an undo, and Ctrl-Y does a redo for all platforms except Mac, which uses Meta-Z for undo, and Shift-Meta-Z for redo.

+Do note however that if you enable styling as you type in settings, then the styling actions also gets recorded by the UndoManager!
+So a the first Ctrl-Z might just undo the styling, and the next Ctrl-Z does what you expected it to do.
+I have currently not found a way around this.

 ### Generate PDF & HTML

 Can generate both PDF and HTML from the editor window.
 Use toolbar button or keyboard shortcut.